iancraz/ANC-Implementation/README.md

 A basic diagram of such a system is shown in the previous Figure.
 The system has a sensor that acts as the trigger of the signal generator.
 The reference signal generated can be of two types: **1)** a pulse train with period equal to the inverse of the fundamental frequency of the periodic noise and **2)** sine waves with the same frequencies as the harmonics of the periodic noise.
 To implement the **1)** type the method called wave synthesis is used while for the **2)** type an adaptive notch filter is used.
 No matter what type of reference signal is generated, it is processed by an adaptive filter and sent to the driver.
 By means of an error signal the adaptive filter is modified (thanks to different algorithms) to minimize the error.

-The math details of the calculation of the synthesis method can be found in the [Paper](https://github.com/iancraz/TP4---Investigacion/blob/master/Paper.pdf) (in Spanish).
+The math details of the calculation of the synthesis method can be found in the [Paper](https://github.com/iancraz/ANC-Implementation/blob/master/Paper%20English.pdf).

 ## Broadband FeedForward